-Previously, Dr. Rhinesmith was an Associate Professor and Director of the Community Informatics Lab in the School of Library and Information Science at Simmons University.
-He has been a Google Policy Fellow and an Adjunct Research Fellow with New America’s Open Technology Institute, a Senior Fellow with the Benton Institute for Broadband & Society, and a Faculty Associate with the Berkman Klein Center for Internet & Society at Harvard University.
+Previously, Rhinesmith was Founder and Director of the Digital Equity Research Center at the Metropolitan New York Library Council.
+He has been a Google Policy Fellow and an Adjunct Research Fellow with New America’s Open Technology Institute, Senior Fellow with the Benton Institute for Broadband & Society, and Faculty Associate with the Berkman Klein Center for Internet & Society at Harvard University.
+Rhinesmith’s research has been funded by the U.S. Institute of Museum and Library Services, Benton Institute for Broadband & Society, Robert W. Deutsch Foundation, and Comcast Corporation.

 Dr. Rhinesmith received his Ph.D. in Library and Information Science from the University of Illinois Urbana-Champaign, where he was a U.S. Institute of Museum and Library Services Information in Society Fellow, a Researcher with the Center for People and Infrastructures, and a Research Scholar with the Center for Digital Inclusion.